andysavidge/RepData_PeerAssessment1/PA1_template.md

 ##### 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+######My strategy for filling in all of the missing values in the dataset is to use the mean value of steps for the interval when a missing value is found.
+See code below:

 ```r
 addedMeans <- ddply(activity,.(interval),transform,